Dineshkumar56/Department-Wide-Sales-Prediction/README.md

-# Walmart Sales Prediction
+# Department wide Sales and Weekly_Sales Prediction

 ## Files Structure:
-- Walmart Sales Prediction.ipynb: Contains the entire project code
+- Sales Prediction.ipynb: Contains the Dept-wide-sales for each store project code
+- Effects_of_Markdown_and_Weekly_sales.ipynb:contains the weekly_sales prediction for each store project code
 - Utilities: Contains my own custom modules for evaluation metrics(EvaluationMetrics.py) and visualization(Visualizations.py)
 - Data: Contains the 3 data(.csv) files.